rvaiya/keyd/man.md

 reads a file called *~/.config/keyd/app.conf* and applies the supplied bindings whenever a window with a matching class comes into focus.

-You can think of each section as a set of application specific masks.
+You can think of each section as a set of application specific masks applied over the global rules defined in `/etc/keyd/*.conf`.

 The config file has the following form: